 iStock

-A credit card provides cardholders with revolving credit that grants you a spending limit, with various repayment options.
-As it is a form of debt that is reported to credit bureaus, it's important to know that a credit card can have an effect on your credit score just like any other credit product would.
+A credit card provides revolving credit that grants you a spending limit, with various repayment options.
+As it is a form of debt that's reported to credit bureaus, a credit card can effect your credit score just like any other credit product would.

-• Payment history: If you are late with payments you will need to pay a late payment penalty fee, and the credit card issuer will notify the major credit bureaus Experian, Equifax, and TransUnion.
-The same goes for missed payments and unpaid credit card balances.
-Conversely, a history of on-time payments can help boost your credit score.
+• Payment history: If you're late with payments you'll need to pay a fee, and the card issuer will notify the major credit bureaus Experian, Equifax and TransUnion.
+The same goes for missed payments and unpaid balances.
+Conversely, a history of on-time payments can boost your credit score.

-• Credit utilization ratio: This measures how much of your credit card's available limit you are spending.
-A high utilization ratio shows potential lenders that you're potentially overspending and may be an indicator that an individual lacks financial discipline.
-On the other end, a low credit utilization ratio means you don't use your credit card often and that you're managing your finances responsibly.
-In general, most experts recommend aiming for an ideal credit utilization rate of under 30%.
+• Credit utilization ratio: This measures how much of your credit card's available limit you're spending.
+A high utilization ratio shows lenders you might be overspending or have increased risk of not repaying what you borrow.
+On the other end, a low credit utilization ratio means you're keeping your borrowing down and paying your bill regularly.
+Most experts recommend aiming for a credit utilization rate under 30%.

 • Credit mix: A credit card is one type of debt that could add to your credit mix.
-Diverse credit score profiles with a variety of well-managed credit accounts, such as the inclusion of credit cards, car loans, and mortgages, tend to have higher credit scores.
+Diverse credit score profiles with a variety of well-managed credit accounts, such as credit cards, car loans and mortgages, tend to have higher credit scores.

-• New credit accounts: If you're applying for a new credit card within a short amount of time, this can signify risky credit behavior and might hurt your score.
+• New credit accounts: If you're applying for multiple credit cards within a short amount of time, this can signify risky credit behavior and might hurt your score.
 Adding new accounts can also lower the average age of your credit history.

 pile of credit cards Related Article